-This means that fans of the series – which is inspired by Bong Joon-ho’s 2013 film of the same name and the French graphic novel, Le Transperceneige, on which that film was based – will be desperate for new episodes, and the good news is that a second season was shot before the first had even aired.
+The post-apocalyptic sci-fi series – which is inspired by Bong Joon-ho’s 2013 film of the same name and the French graphic novel, Le Transperceneige, on which that film was based – was only minimally affected by the pandemic, with the second season having almost finished shooting before restrictions came into play.

 When is Snowpiercer season 2 on Netflix?

-There’s good news for fans of the series – Snowpiercer is one show that we know definitely hasn’t been affected by the coronavirus, with filming on season two having all but finished before the lockdown saw TV and film production around the world shut down.
+Snowpiercer was lucky in that it wasn’t affected too badly by the coronavirus, with filming on season two having all but finished before the lockdown saw TV and film production around the world shut down.

-Series star Annalise Basso told RadioTimes.com: “I’m really excited because we were just finishing season 2 when everything got shut down because of the pandemic.”
+Series star Annalise Basso told RadioTimes.com: “I’m really excited because we were just finishing season two when everything got shut down because of the pandemic.”

-Meanwhile in July 2020 another star of the series, Lena Hall, told ScreenRant that there was actually still a small amount of filming still to do on the show – claiming, “We were actually filming the last block, episodes 9 and 10.
-So we’re very close to the end, we were already almost there” – but it does seem like production will not take too much longer to complete.
+Meanwhile in July 2020 another star of the series, Lena Hall, told ScreenRant that there was actually still a small amount of filming still to do on the show – claiming, “We were actually filming the last block, episodes nine and 10.
+So we’re very close to the end, we were already almost there” – and it seems they were able to complete the final parts of the series without any snags.

-And in even better news it appears that a third season of the show is also already in the works – with Basso telling Inverse, “We were almost done with season 2 and then we got shut down, but, I got a call from the executive producer the other day.
+In even better news for fans, it appears that a third season of the show is also already in the works – with Basso telling Inverse, “We were almost done with season two and then we got shut down, but, I got a call from the executive producer the other day.

 “I can’t give too many details, but I’ll just say it’s good news,” she went on.

-“We’re just waiting on an official start date for season 3 and hoping to find some time to go back and finish season 2.”
+“We’re just waiting on an official start date for season three and hoping to find some time to go back and finish season 2.”

 Who will be in the cast of Snowpiercer season 2?